risharde/let-profileviewer/README.md

 LET PROFILE VIEWER
 <img src="chrome/images/let-profileviewer.jpg">

-These chrome and firefox extensions simply allows you to click a username in a thread to get the user details without going to the next page and then having to press back to to return to the thread you were reading.
+These chrome and firefox extensions simply allows you to click the profile link next to the username in a post to get the user details without going to the next page and then having to press back to to return to the thread you were reading.

 2 versions available - Chrome and Firefox